brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 ### Color contrast

-See the [Accessibility Report](/accessibility-report) about the Color contrast and try to modify the Design System for applying change to the xhole website
+See the [Accessibility Report](/accessibility-report) about the color contrast and try to modify the Design System for applying change to the whole website.

 ### Heading Hierarchy